aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     p) GF_Qpred.csv
     q) GF_Dpred.csv

-5) Run the codes in the script 'CV_folds_analysis.R'.
+5) Run the codes in the script 'CV_folds_analysis.R', (mention what it is doing).
 Here we consider 30 folds of training/testing splits in data.
 In each fold we picked randomly without replacement 1/4 observations to be in testing split while rest 3/4 observations to be in the training split.
-Then the respective Local Frechet or Global Frechet models are built on the training split and used for predicting the response on the testing set.
-The Mean Square Prediction Error is measured on the testing set.
+Then the respective Local Frechet and Global Frechet models are built on the training split and used for predicting the response on the testing set.
+The Mean Square Prediction Error is calculated on the testing set.
 The best bandwidths obtained by running the script Models_BW_Predictions.R are used here.
 The inputs are:

     a) X_centerscale.csv
     b) quant_all.csv
-    c) Folds.csv
+    c) Folds.csv (describe, add codes to create Folds)

     d) LF_GDPC_BW.csv
     e) LF_HCE_BW.csv